Can You Sublimate On Canvas? How to do Sublimation On Canvas?

 5. Hold the Canvas and place the side that has the image attached facing up to the heat press.

-6. In the last press, put the heat platen on the Canvas for about 50 seconds (the temperature should be around 385° – 400°).
+6. In the last press, put the heat platen on the Canvas for about 50 seconds (the temperature should be around 385°F – 400 °F).

-After 50 seconds, put some pressure on the heat platen and lift it; congratulation, your Canvas is ready.
-One thing you should keep in mind is to never touch the Canvas immediately after sublimation with bare hands.
-Use gloves after lifting the heat press handle.
+After 50 seconds, put some pressure on the heat platen and lift it; congratulations, your Canvas is ready.

 Wait for at least 5 minutes and let the Canvas cool down, then remove the picture slowly, and your Canvas is ready.

-First, print the image for the canvas.
+First, design the image using your favorite software and print it on the sublimation paper.
 Then use polyester fabric instead of laminating film and attach the fabric to the Canvas with hot glue.
-Afterward, you can easily sublimate on Canvas with a heat press following the same method we stated above because there will be a layer of synthetic material (polyester) between cotton canvas and heat press.
+Afterward, you can easily sublimate with a heat press at 400 °F for 60 seconds following the same method I stated above.

 Frequently Asked Questions